 - Immigration petition fees (DACA, Advance Parole, Permanent Residency, Citizenship-related, etc)

 International Student Fund

-This International Grant Fund is set up to support international students who are experiencing economic hardship.
-Students do not need to be on financial aid to apply.
+The International Grant Fund is set up to support international students who are experiencing economic hardship.

 The Fund is restricted to international students who hold valid student visas or who have permanent residency abroad.